 Included within Discovery Corner is the Hope Garden.
 The Hope Garden includes stepping stones made by children in memory of a lost loved one.
 Children visiting the Hope Garden can use chalk to draw images or words of hope on the outside wall of the Children’s Museum.

-Discover Corner was recertified by Nature Explore in 2017.
+Discovery Corner was recertified by Nature Explore in March 2018.

 Discovery Corner includes areas for:

 Gathering and Sharing